 We work very hard to make the best quality garments, but also understand that sometimes things don't turn out as you expect.
 If for any reason upon receiving your order, it is not what you expected and/or you do not consider it money well spent, simply return the product(s) in their original condition / timely manner for a full exchange/discount.

 HISTORY OF SHORTS

-Before the French Revolution, the working class wore long pants and the aristocracy wore breeches or culottes.
+Before the French Revolution, the working class wore long pants and the aristocracy wore culottes.
 After the French Revolution, all classes began to wear pants.
 The pervasive mentality at the time was that shorts were for young boys.
 Until around the end of the 19th century, male infants in the Western world wore long white dresses, which became shorter white dresses as they grew older and became toddlers.
-Upon becoming boys, they started to wear shorts and at middle childhood they switched to breeches and finally in their teens to long trousers.
+Upon becoming boys, they started to wear shorts and during middle childhood, they switched to breeches and finally in their teens to long trousers.
 This progression - evolving out of femininity, towards manhood - really did suggest that being an adult male was essentially defined as “someone who wears pants.”
 (Britches is a variant of breeches, not a corruption)